 Cartograms (Steff)

 Cartograms are a thematic map, presenting statistical and geographical information like choropleths.
 Dorling (2011) suggests the difference is the intentional and desirable augmentation of the size, shape or distance of geographical areas.
 World projections reflect the frequent distortions seen from altering perspectives.
 Choropleth maps will always be distorted if they cover enough of the globe, as will photographs of the globe from space.
 Cartogram creation requires choosing a favourable distortion of the geography for presenting the set of spatial information.
 This concept was originally implemented to allow a map base that represented the proportion of the population within each region.
 Dorling (2011) considers this design a ‘more socially just form of mapping’ by giving all members of the population ‘equitable representation’.
 This is known as an iso-demographic map, and the design inherently lends itself to epidemiolgy.
 Howe (1989) argues that ‘cancer occurs in people, not in geographical areas’ and the map base should reflect this to avoid allocating ‘undue prominence’ to rural areas.
-Walter (2001)reduce the visual impact of large areas with small populations, the distortion of spatial areas is proportional to the denominator variable.
+Walter (2001) reduces the visual impact of large areas with small populations, the distortion of spatial areas is proportional to the denominator variable.

 Alternatively, the area of the map space can represent the value.
-There have been many algorithms presented, Nusrat and Kobourov (2016) provided a framework to investigate implementations and the “statistical accuracy, geographical accuracy, and topological accuracy”.
+There have been many algorithms presented, for example, ….
+Nusrat and Kobourov (2016) provided a framework to investigate implementations and the “statistical accuracy, geographical accuracy, and topological accuracy”.

-Howe (1989) shows the introduction of electronic computer-assisted techniques created a flood of disease atlases like Howe’s National Atlas of Disease Mortality in the United Kingdom (Howe 1963) which upgraded to a demographic base “map” (Howe 1970).
+Howe (1989) shows that the introduction of electronic computer-assisted techniques created an abundance of disease atlases like Howe’s National Atlas of Disease Mortality in the United Kingdom (Howe 1963) which upgraded to a demographic base “map” (Howe 1970).

 The presentation of small areas requires more thought during the implementation of maps, Jahan et al. (2018) encourage their use to uncover local-level inequalities frequently masked by health estimates from large areas.